Hecate: The Goddess of Witchcraft in Greek Mythology

 As the former Titan gods began to fade away, Hecate’s shadowy personality seeped deeper into the pages of ancient Greek religion.

-However, don’t mistake her association with demons as the definition of pure evil.
-She was significantly respected by the other Greek gods and her followers on the blue planet.
+Regardless of this, she was significantly respected by the other Greek gods and her followers on the blue planet.

-The goddess of magic is simply neutral.
+Hecate is portrayed as a neutral figure.
 Though we associate evil with bizarre things such as zombies, vampires, witchcraft, and ghosts in fiction, we rarely look at things from their perspective.
 As a result, this hidden side forces us to think based on what brings us the most comfort and mental security.

-As mentioned before, Hecate is also the Greek goddess of crossroads.
-This solidifies her position as neutral as she can be both subjectively evil and good.
+As Hecate is also the Greek goddess of crossroads, this solidifies her position as neutral as she can be both subjectively evil and good.
 She doesn’t choose a singular path.
 Instead, she stands firm on top of the boundaries, refusing to topple over to any side.

 Though her influence lessens during the day when Helios shines the brightest, Hecate’s powers amplify during the night.
 This is also why she was portrayed as Selene, the Greek moon goddess, in ancient vase paintings.